unfoldtoolbox/unfold/docs/docs_sphinx/contenttutorials.rst

 because  :math:`\beta` is unknown one has to estimate it, usually using:

 .. math::
-  \beta = X^{-1}y
+  \beta = X^{+}y

+With X^+ the pseudo inverse.
 The choice of predictors (:math:`x_1,x_n...`) is up to the analyst of the signal.
 In order to understand how to use the toolbox it is helpful to understand the designmatrix :math:`X`.
 This designmatrix has multiple columns, each representing a predictor.
 Each row is one repetition, usually in EEG, one trial.
 If the predictor is a categorical one, some kind of encoding has to be used (reference/effects are currently supported).
 This encoding translates for example a two condition predictor 'face' vs 'house' in one predictor called the intercept, which in reference coding represents the reference-category (we use 'face') and the other predictor represents the difference of 'face' and 'house', because everything 'face' can explain, has already been soaked up by the first predictor.

 Why deconvolution?